Robert-DeForrest-Reynolds/EliJ/Documentation/Pineapple.md

-I need to write something here for test too, but I'm smart

 Pineapple is the name of the language.
 Iwa is the name of the compiler I built for it.
 Iwa utilizes C++, and Clang